tjhillard/todos-pevn/README.md

 SEND_GRID_KEY=
 ```

 Emails will requrie additional configuration of `http/services/mailer-service.js` to replace the SendGrid template ID's with valid templates associated to your access key used above.
-The welcome template has special requirements but the reset password template needs to include something along these lines:
+The welcome template has no special requirements but the reset password template needs to include something along these lines:

 ```html
 <a href="http://{{host}}/reset_password?token={{token}}">